 - 2. Wetland delineations are valid for five years; after five years the County shall determine whether a revision or additional assessment is necessary. - C. Wetlands shall be rated according to the Washington Department of Ecology wetland rating system, as set forth in the Washington State Wetland Rating System for Eastern Washington (Ecology Publication #04-06-015, or as revised and approved by Ecology), provided that the County may utilize the Washington Department of Ecology wetland rating system, as set forth in the Washington State Wetland Rating System for Western Washington (Ecology Publication #04-06-025, or as revised and approved by Ecology) if warranted by local conditions. - 1.
 Category I wetlands include: - a.
 Alkali wetlands; - b.
 Wetlands that are identified by scientists of the Washington Natural Heritage Program/DNR as high quality wetlands; - c.
 Bogs; - d.
 Mature and old-growth forested wetlands over 1⁄4 acre with slow-growing trees; - e.
 Forests with stands of aspen; and - f.
-Wetlands that perform many functions very well (scores of 70 points or more).
+Wetlands that scores of 22 points or more for all functions or having "Special Characteristics" identified in the rating system.